 LaPrise Harris-Williams is in her third season as head coach of Baylor's newest intercollegiate athletics program, acrobatics & tumbling.
 The Bears completed their first season of competition with a third-place finish in the National Collegiate Acrobatics and Tumbling Association (NCATA) National Championships in April.

-Prior to her arrival at Baylor, Harris-Williams spent the last 18 years in San Antonio, Texas, as a tumbling clinician and choreographer.
-She has experience coaching all aspects of gymnastics, including acrobatics and tumbling and cheer.
+Prior to her arrival at Baylor, Harris-Williams spent 18 years in San Antonio, Texas, as a gymnastics coach and choreographer.
+She has experience coaching all aspects of gymnastics, including acrobatics and tumbling.
 Her choreography has earned numerous championship titles on balance beam, floor exercise, cheer and tumbling at the state, regional and national levels.
 Harris-Williams has also served as a USA Gymnastics National level Rated Judge for 12 years.

 As co-owner of Harris Gymnastics from 1995-2008, Harris-Williams helped place two athletes on the 2001 USA World Team for USA Gymnastics - the governing body that sanctions NCATA events.
 She has coached state, regional and national team members since 1997.